weiwei4396/BroCOLI/README.md

 **1.Flexiplex**
-You can visit its GitHub page to directly download and use it, as well as learn more about its detailed usage."
+You can visit its GitHub page to directly download and use it, as well as learn more about its detailed usage.

 **First**, assign reads - short reads or single-cell long reads - to cellular barcodes
 ```shell